aalekh12/GitRepofinder/README.md

 # GitRepofinder
 # This app is Made with MVVM Patteren
-# Following are use to make this app.
+# Following Tools are use to make this app.
   # -> Recycler View,
   # -> Retrofit Services,
   # -> Repositiry Patteren,